23 Nov 2021

 Vivonne Bay, Kangaroo Island

-Popular with KI locals for a quick dip, a spot of fishing or as a romantic picnic locale, watch out for a population of dolphins, who also love its pristine waters.
+Popular with KI locals for a quick dip, a spot of fishing or as a romantic picnic spot, watch out for a population of dolphins, who also love its pristine waters.

 Memory Cove, Eyre Peninsula

-Just an hour and a half drive from Lincoln National Park, you can even take your car on the sand, pick a shady spot and take your time amongst this idyllic slice of Australia.
+Just an hour and a half from Lincoln National Park, you can even take your car on the sand here.
+We recommend picking a nice shady spot to take your time amongst this idyllic slice of Australia.
 Kangaroos often come down to say hello, so don’t expect to be completely alone!

 Hardwicke Bay, Yorke Peninsula